405 KAR 18:060. General hydrologic requirements.

 (b) Not result in a violation of applicable water quality standards or effluent limitations;

-(2) Discharges shall be limited to the following:
+(2) Discharges shall be limited to:

 (a) Coal processing waste;